Seteeri/Particle/snippets/notes/PICOLISP.md

         * Refactor serialization [WIP]
           * Be able to send raw bytes [Done]
           * (mc src dest sz)+bytes [Done]
-        * Synchronize Render with Model
+        * Synchronize Render with Model [Done]
           * Render must wait for Model - otherwise anims may skip frames
           * Double buffer render
             * GPU might be rendering while we are waiting
         * Test vertex serialization
           * Move vertices to separate process to reduce pressure on GC
           * Model can push/pull from it...or model holds data and controller processes it?